craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    .\setup.exe /download \\LON-DC1\OfficeProPlus\AdatumConfiguration.xml
    ```

    This download takes several minutes to complete.
-COntinue with the next task and leave the download in the background.
+Continue with the next task and leave the download in the background.

 ### Exercise 2: Managing user-driven Office 365 ProPlus installations